 If you believe that your loved one living in a nursing home may have been a victim of elder abuse or neglect, contact a nursing home abuse attorney at Carr & Carr.

 The best way to prevent future nursing home abuse from occurring is to hold those responsible accountable for their actions.
-With offices in Tulsa, Oklahoma City, and northern Arkansas, our experienced lawyers at Carr & Carr can help you determine what your next steps should be.
+Our personal injury lawyers in Tulsa, Oklahoma City, and northern Arkansas, can help you determine what your next steps should be.
 Don’t hesitate, please contact us today.